Dear Straight People,

 3. Butterfly (Billboard Hot 100 peak position: N.A)

-The butterfly has come to symbolise Mariah Carey herself so it comes as a shocker that ‘Butterfly’ failed to chart within the Billboard Hot 100!
+The butterfly has come to symbolise Mariah Carey herself but unfortunately, ‘Butterfly’ failed to chart within the Billboard Hot 100!
 No, it wasn’t because the song was a flop.
 It was due to the rules of Billboard at the time of its release that made ‘Butterfly’ ineligible to chart.

 4. Obsessed (Billboard Hot 100 peak position: 7)